gerrardcowburn/sandpit/js-tools/prefix-list-updater/README.md

 1. Finds the last updated IP and replaces it with the current one

 ### Usage
+1. Download the script / clone the repo
+1. Edit index.js to update the PREFIX_LIST_NAME and REGIONS variables
+1. Install package dependencies & run the script
 ```
 $ npm install
 $ node index.js